Riggs Flat Lake Fishing Info

 Riggs Flat Campground on its own has several restrictions like a maximum cap on the number of RV’s and people per site.
 Check the updated camping fees and RV entry fee before you plan your trip.
 You can stay for a maximum of 14 days at a stretch.
 Only 2 RV’s and a total of not more than 10 campers can pitch at one site.
 There are vaulted washrooms available on the camp sites.
 If you are taking your camper or RV, choose one that is 22ft or shorter in length.
 The switchbacks and steep road conditions are not favorable for longer trailers.

 If you are going fishing, then you can only take single-motor boats.
 The algae blooms can make it difficult to find fish if you prefer sticking with the shore.
-Take a motor boat and go deeper to catch the best ones.
+Take a motor boat (or bring one with a trolling motor), bring a fish finder (check our fish finder reviews if you need a new one) and go deeper to catch the best ones.
 However, the pace can be pretty slow on this lake.
 Brown Trout, Rainbow Trout and Brook Trout are the most common ones that you can find in the Lake.
 Salmon eggs, cheese and corn are some of the most popularly recommended baits in this lake.

 Anglers above the age of 14 years need a valid ‘Arizona Fishing License’.
 The other requisite is the trout stamp.
 You can get one at most of the reputed outdoor stores.
 There is a maximum limit of 6 trouts on the daily fishing and possession count.
 Further, you cannot use live baits for fishing at the Riggs Flat Lake.